Liberty and the American Idea: Rebuilding the Foundations

-Preparing a vision and strategy for citizen initiative and leadership, a genuine effort is needed of every citizen to develop self-confidence and understanding in the face of recurring crises, social disorder, and an uncertain future.
-A lengthy period of transition will be required to regain stability.
-This will require a new maturity of attitude from each of us, and patient engagement in a lengthy period of structural economic change and reconstruction.
-For citizens committed to constructive action, the transitional period involve personal capacity-building, gaining new skills in such areas as group decision-making, project management, organizational development, and conflict transformation.
+Preparing a vision and strategy for citizen initiative, a genuine effort is needed of everyone to develop self-confidence and resolve in the face of recurring crises, social disorder, and an uncertain future.
+A lengthy period of transition will be necessary to regain social stability.
+This will require patient commitment and a mature attitude from each of us, as well as the acquisition of certain learned skills.

 Elementary economic principles are reasonable and not hard to understand.
-However, the discovery that principles are grounded in moral responsibility will come as a shock to many.
+However, the discovery that the foundations of economic prosperity are grounded in moral responsibility may come as a shock to many.
 The righting of the intimate relationship between ethics and economic stability will allow us to construct a dependable future and avoid repetition of a disastrous past.
-Emphasis must be placed on both citizen and business confidence.
+Emphasis must be on both citizen and business confidence.
 This will require social stability and the consistency of economic policies.
-Businesses depend on predictability and the genuine integrity of price discovery in the marketplace.
+Businesses depend on predictability, fairness, and the genuine integrity of price discovery in the marketplace.

 Chapter 14: Courage and Responsibility